-e.g. A display on the creation headed by the quote 'In the beginning ...'
-Genesis Chapter 1:

-A display on The Lost Sheep ...
-Mathew Chapter 18 v10 - 14; A display on friends entitled 'Love your neighbour as yourself' ...
-Matthew Ch.
-22 v39There are many opportunities for using scripture in school in an everyday way, so that

-• RE display brought to life by reference to the child's own experience e.g. A display on Joseph and his bothers might have some children's writing about how they sometimes feel jealous; a display or the Resurrection might have an element of children's opinions about not believing people - like the disciples didn't believe Mary.
+- Class curriculum displays supported by a scriptural reference or quote e.g. A display on the creation headed by the quote 'In the beginning ...'
+Genesis Chapter 1; A display on The Lost Sheep ...
+Mathew Chapter 18 v10 14; A display on friends entitled 'Love your neighbour as yourself' ...Matthew Ch.
+22 v39 There are many opportunities for using scripture in school in an everyday way, so that the students learn to appreciate where these phrases originate. - RE display brought to life by reference to the child's own experience e.g. A display on Joseph and his bothers might have some students' writing about how they sometimes feel jealous; a display or the Resurrection might have an element of students' opinions about not believing people - like the disciples didn't believe Mary.

 Although it may not be appropriate to find all of these elements at one time, it would be the mark of a good Church school to find some of them.
-A dusty bible in a corner propped against a candle does little for a classroom and nothing for the spiritual development of children.
-A thoughtful, prayerful and challenging classroom however awakens children's spirituality and can help them grow into caring and active Christians.
+A dusty bible in a corner propped against a candle does little for a classroom and nothing for the spiritual development of students.
+A thoughtful, prayerful and challenging classroom however awakens students' spirituality and can help them grow into caring and active Christians.